Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Preliminaries

-\begin{itemize} \item for $1\leq i \leq h$ and for $1 \leq j \leq m_i$ we have $u_j \in B_{ij}$ \item for $1\leq i \leq h$, we have $V_0 \cap C_i = \{u_{i_1},\dots,u_{i_{m_i}}\} $ and the points $u_{i_1},\dots,u_{i_{m_i}}$ appear on $C_i$ in this order (either if we walk clockwise or anti-clockwise). \end{itemize} \end{itemize} \end{definition}
+\begin{itemize} \item for $1\leq i \leq h$ and for $1 \leq j \leq m_i$ we have $u_{i_j} \in B_{ij}$ \item for $1\leq i \leq h$, we have $V_0 \cap C_i = \{u_{i_1},\dots,u_{i_{m_i}}\} $ and the points $u_{i_1},\dots,u_{i_{m_i}}$ appear on $C_i$ in this order (either if we walk clockwise or anti-clockwise). \end{itemize} \end{itemize} \end{definition}

-The decomposition theorem that we use extensively for our proofs is given in the next theorem. \begin{theorem} [\cite{GroheM12,RobertsonS03}] For every graph $H$, there exists a constant $h$, depending only on the size of $H$, such that every graph $G$ with $H\not\preceq_T G$, there is a tree decomposition $(M,\Psi)$ of adhesion at most $h$ such that for all $t\in V(M)$, one of the following conditions is satisfied: \begin{enumerate} \item $\tau(t)$ is $h$-nearly embedded in a surface $\Sigma$ in which $H$ cannot be embedded. \item $\tau(t)$ has at most $h$ vertices of degree larger than $h$. \end{enumerate} Moreover, if $G$ is $H$-minor graph $G$ then nodes of second type do not exist.
+The decomposition theorem that we use extensively for our proofs is given in the next theorem. \begin{theorem} [\cite{abs-1209-0129,GroheM12,RobertsonS03}] For every graph $H$, there exists a constant $h$, depending only on the size of $H$, such that every graph $G$ with $H\not\preceq_T G$, there is a tree-decomposition $(M,\Psi)$ of adhesion at most $h$ such that for all $t\in V(M)$, one of the following conditions is satisfied: \begin{enumerate} \item $\tau(t)$ is $h$-nearly embedded in a surface $\Sigma$ in which $H$ cannot be embedded. \item $\tau(t)$ has at most $h$ vertices of degree larger than $h$. \end{enumerate} Moreover, if $G$ is an \Hmf \, then nodes of second type do not exist.

-Furthermore, there is an algorithm that, given graphs $G$, $H$ of sizes $n$ and $|H|$, computes such a tree decomposition in time $f(|H|)n^{O(1)}$ for some computable function $f$, and moreover computes an apex set $Z_t$ of size at most $h$ for every bag of the first type. \end{theorem} Furthermore we can assume that in $(M,\Psi)$, for any $x,y\in V(M)$, $\Psi(x)\not \subseteq \Psi(y)$.
-That is, no bag is contained in other.
-See~\cite[Lemma 11.9]{FlumGrohebook} for the proof.
+Furthermore, there is an algorithm that, given graphs $G$, $H$ on $n$ and $|V(H)|$ vertices, respectively, computes such a tree-decomposition in time $f(|V(H)|)n^{\cO(1)}$ for some computable function $f$, and moreover computes an apex set $Z_t$ of size at most $h$ for every bag of the first type. \end{theorem} One of the main consequence of Theorem~\ref{thm:structure theorem} we need for our purposes is that (in the case when $G$ is \Hmf) for every $H$ there exist constants $h$ and $h'$ such that for every torso $L$ of the decomposition from Theorem~\ref{thm:structure theorem}, there exists a set of vertices $A \subseteq V(L)$ of size at most $h$, called apices, such that the graph obtained from $L$ after deleting the apices does not contain some apex graph $H'$ of size $h'$ as a minor.
+See, e.g.~\cite[Theorem $13$]{Grohe03}.